Kansas School Choice Roadmap

 Families in Kansas can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 Kansas’s more than 220 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-Starting in 2023, more students will be eligible for scholarships.
-Families earning up to 250% of the federal poverty level (which is approximately $75,000 a year for a family of four) can apply for a scholarship.
 There may also be other private scholarship opportunities available; for example, ACE Scholarships works to provide scholarships for low-income children in Kansas.

 Learn more at Private School Review: Kansas.